djopatrny/djopatrny/README.md

-# Don't take it too seriously.
+# Don't take it too serious.
 It wasn't to begin with.

 <!--
 **djopatrny/djopatrny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.